 Workflow automation is a constructed design of automatic stages for a company’s daily processes.
 Workflow automation offers team members chances to focus on their work and be automatically given their next tasks, timelines and instructions.
 It is generally accomplished through use of workflow automation software.

-An example of workflow automation is a vending machine.
-It requires a human to fill and order the food inside (workflow management), but the process of delivering goods and making a sale is completely automated.
+A vending machine is a good example of workflow automation in action.
+It requires a human to fill and order the food inside (workflow management) but the process of delivering goods and making a sale is completely automated.
 By keeping a large portion of the process automated, company team members (in this case the person filling vending machines) have a specific task to complete each day.

 Why Automate Workflows?

 Automated workflows improve team communication as members communicate without giving orders or reminders.
 Without automated workflows, team members spend time reminding each other when to do things and in what order to do them.
 This type of communication is shallow and doesn’t increase productivity.

 Automating workflows consistently provides companies with better results.
 This is because of the automated workflow structure and also because teams have more chances to do their work.
 Instead of focusing on how a project is going to be completed, teams can start right in on the work they’ve been assigned thanks to automated workflows.
 This saves time and produces great results.